MahmoudElbokl/MahmoudElbokl/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mahmoudelbokl" alt="mahmoudelbokl" /> </p>

-🚀 Experience and knowledge
+## 🚀 Experience and Technical skills:
-Build Android and iOS applications and work on adding and enhancing features.
+- Build Android and iOS applications and work on adding and enhancing features.
-Experience with state management solutions including Provider, Riverpod, BLoC, GetX and RxDart.
+- Experience with state management solutions including Provider, Riverpod, BLoC, GetX and RxDart.
-Experience working with design patterns such as Singleton, Factory and builder.
+- Experience working with design patterns such as Singleton, Factory and builder.
-Experience working with remote data via REST APIs, JWT and JSON.
+- Experience working with remote data via REST APIs, JWT and JSON.
-Experience working with local data such as Sqlite, Hive and Shared Preferences.
+- Experience working with local data such as Sqlite, Hive and Shared Preferences.
-Experience with Localizations and multilingual.
+- Experience with Localizations and multilingual.
-Experience with third-party libraries and APIs.
+- Experience with third-party libraries and APIs.
-Work on bug fixing and improving application performance.
+- Work on bug fixing and improving application performance.
-Experience with Firebase different tools including auth, analytics, crashlytics, storage and databases.
+- Experience with Firebase different tools including auth, analytics, crashlytics, storage and databases.
-Experience with deep linking.
+- Experience with deep linking.
-Familiarity with push notifications and cloud messaging.
+- Familiarity with push notifications and cloud messaging.
-Familiarity with Google maps API and live tracking.
+- Familiarity with Google maps API and live tracking.
-Familiarity with code versioning tools.
+- Familiarity with code versioning tools.
-Experience with Facebook and Apple auth APIs.
+- Experience with Facebook and Apple auth APIs.
-Familiarity with unit testing.
+- Familiarity with unit testing.

 <p align="left">